 During modules in applied psychological subjects, you use the general psychological principles learned to solve practical tasks and problems from the field of Clinical Psychology, for example on the effectiveness of certain therapies, or from the field of Work and Organizational Psychology, for example, on the optimization of organizational structures.

 Psychology at the University of Mannheim has repeatedly been ranked well over the years.
 Mannheim is one of the best universities in this field in Germany.
-It also achieved a good result in the 2016 QS University Rankings by Subject.
 Take a look at the rankings here.

 In Mannheim, you can even select a specialization during your bachelor’s program.
 You can develop your knowledge of Economic Psychology in modules on Work and Organizational Psychology, and Market and Advertising Psychology.
-You should specialize in Clinical Psychology if you want to go on to complete additional, state-regulated training to become a psychotherapist (psychologische Psychotherapeutin/psychologischer Psychotherapeut) in accordance with the German legislation on psychotherapy (Psychotherapeutengesetz).
+You should specialize in Clinical Psychology if you want to go on to complete additional, state-regulated training to become a psychotherapist (Psychotherapeutin/Psychotherapeut) in accordance with the German legislation on psychotherapy (Psychotherapeutengesetz).
+The fourth option is a specialization in Educational Psychology.

 The Bachelor of Science is the basis for a career in one of the many fields that involve Psychology.
 You could, for example, work in Human Resources or organizational development, psychotherapy, or product development, or become an educational psychologist or school counselor.
 Alternatively, you can pursue an academic career.